-What is Cheque?
+What is Cheque

-Features of a Cheque
+Features of Cheque

 Here are the detailed characteristics of a cheque: